armanio123/StoryTime/README.md

 by anonymous author.
 ```

-The first line `# The Ogre` will be recognized by Cortana and read it as is.
+The first line `# The Ogre` will be recognized by StoryTime and narrated as is.

 ## Add a chapter.